JakovFreund/tabletop-assistant/tasks.md

     - redux store
     - sync types with backend DTOs
     - does gamestate/gamelog/device syncing re-render components?
-- CreatureService.removeConcentration(Creature) - check other creatures for matching statuseffects that need to be removed
+- CreatureService.removeConcentration(Creature) - check other creatures for matching conditions that need to be removed
-- when you drag a statuseffect on a creature, specify if saving throw is needed, what DC, and if affected creature has proficiency in that saving throw
+- when you drag a condition on a creature, specify if saving throw is needed, what DC, and if affected creature has proficiency in that saving throw
 - ^^ If saving throw needed, pop-up that inputs roll amount and adds proficiency, skill modifier or whatever is needed. (log "Saving throw failed..." with all info)
 - implement remove status effect on lost concentration
-- add rogue expertise statuseffect for all skills
+- add rogue expertise condition for all skills
 - add fantasy datetime to gamestate (check dnd lore, should i use 12 months and 365 days of something else?)
 - fill in race movement speeds
 - finish races & subraces enums